p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

 ![[Pasted image 20250109113611.png]]

-*Possible implementations of physical operators*
+## implementations of  relational operations

-We will see
+we will see
 1. Projection
 2. Selection
 3. Group By